temecom/openmct/README.md

 Open MCT will be expressed as a bundle; platform components are also expressed as bundles.

-A bundle is also just a directory which contains a file `bundle.json`, which declares its contents.
+A bundle is also just a directory which contains a file `bundle.js`, which uses the registry API to register the bundle with its configuration.

-The file `bundles.json` (note the plural), at the top level of the repository, is a JSON file containing an array of all bundles (expressed as directory names) to include in a running instance of Open MCT.
+The file 'index.html' contains the startup script for the OpenMCT instance with the bundles to include in the process.
 Adding or removing paths from this list will add or remove bundles from the running application.

 ## Tests